moloch--/reasonably-secure-electron/README.md

 ### Engineering for Failure

 As we've seen in [Part 1](#part-1---out-of-the-browser-into-the-fire), there's no security sliver bullet.
-HTML encoding can fail, input santization can fail, content security security can fail, prepared statements can fail; nothing is perfect.
+HTML encoding can fail, input santization can fail, content security policy can fail, prepared statements can fail; nothing is perfect.
 Just as an aeronautical engineer must design a plane to survive rare but inevitable mechanical failures, so we must too engineer our applications to be robust against failure.
 We must assume everything is hackable and it’s simply a matter of time and/or resources before someone finds a flaw, and in practice, this is always the case.

 Take for example the recent [checkm8 iPhone Boot ROM](https://github.com/axi0mX/ipwndfu) exploit.
 At the time of writing, the market capitolization of Apple is about $1 Trillion USD, so I think it's safe to assume Apple as a company has the resources to hire some of the most talented security engineers in the industry.
-Futhermore, Apple has repeatedly commited to protecting user privacy, and due to the large revenue stream that is the AppStore, has a financial interest in protecting the security of the iPhone ecosystem.
+Futhermore, Apple has repeatedly committed to protecting user privacy and due to the large revenue stream that is the AppStore, has a financial interest in protecting the security of the iPhone ecosystem.
 Yet flaws are found in one of the most security critical components.
-We as an industry have yet to discover a method for 'absolute security,' there is in existance no _practical example_ of a perfectly secure and moderately complex application (at least that I'm aware of, hell even [djbdns](https://en.wikipedia.org/wiki/Djbdns) had bugs).
+We as an industry have yet to discover a method for 'absolute security,' there is in existance no _practical example_ of a perfectly secure, even moderately complex, application (at least that I'm aware of, hell even [djbdns](https://en.wikipedia.org/wiki/Djbdns) had/has bugs).
 There are of course examples of "perfect security" in a vacuum, one needs look no further than the [one time pad](https://en.wikipedia.org/wiki/One-time_pad), but these are of course not _practical solutions_ in the real world.

 Our only recourse is to is to add to the time and resources necessary to complete an attack.
 To that end, we have one major advantage: we get to stack the deck.